 Kennywood Admission and Tickets

 Admission to Kennywood is via a one-price FunDay pass.
-The basic cost of the FunDay (ride-all-day) pass was $43.99 in 2016.
-For those shorter than 46 inches, a Junior FunDay pass is $28.99.
-Those 55 and older pay just $21.99 for a Senior FunDay pass.
+The basic cost of the FunDay (ride-all-day) pass was $54.99 in 2018.
+Those 55 and older pay just $26.99 for a Senior FunDay pass.
 Children 2 and younger can enter and ride for free at any time.
 General admission without rides is not available.
 A FunDay 4 Pack is available for a price that discounts the regular daily admission by over $10.
 You can buy passes online or at the gate.

-Current Kennywood Ticket Offers: See their site for current prices and special offers.
+Current Kennywood Ticket Offers: See their site for 2019 Season Pass information and special offers.

 Military Discounts: Active duty, retired military and veterans and their family members can purchase discounted tickets at the admission booth, with military or veteran photo identification.